DNN-Connect/razor-blade/README.md

 1. `FirstText(intendedValue, next-value, next-value, [up to 5 values], false)` - same behavior as above, values will be checked in the order given.
 By ending with `false` html-whitespace will not be cleaned but treated as text.

-1. `Ellipsis(valToShow, maxLength)` - will show value, and if it's longer than max-length, will go add an "..."-character instead
+1. `Ellipsis(value, length)` - will show value, and if it's longer than max-length, will go add an "..."-character instead
-1. `Ellipsis(valToShow, maxLength, customEllipsis)` - same as the simple one, but you can specify what should be added
+1. `Ellipsis(value, length, customEllipsis)` - same as the simple one, but you can specify what should be added

+### WIP #1

 1. `StripHtml(html)` - strips the html from an string
 1. `ToDynamic(dictionary)` - converts a Dictionary to an expando object, so you can write obj.Property instead of obj["Property"]